decodingml/enterprise-mcp-course/README.md

 You will learn how to:

-- **Build custom MCP Servers** for Slack, Asana, and GitHub to expose enterprise tools and resources
+- **Build custom MCP Servers** for Slack and Asana to expose enterprise tools and resources
 - **Connect to external MCP servers** (e.g., GitHub Remote MCP) and integrate them seamlessly
 - **Centralize tools and prompts** into an internal **Tool Registry** (a global MCP server)
 - **Create a custom MCP Host** to orchestrate workflows (no reliance on Claude Desktop)